honestbee/loggly-elb-infra/README.md

 ### Planning changes

-Use `terraform plan` to preview changes this configuration will to your AWS account:
+Use `terraform plan` to preview changes this configuration will apply to your AWS account:

 ```bash
 terraform plan